RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/about-the-grm-designs.md

 UX research conducted in collaboration with users and domain experts on existing GRM workflows and systems found that:

 - The operators performing GRM tasks range from entry-level to advanced in terms of skill and engineering knowledge and typically work in a control center environment using a dedicated computer system with 2 or 3 large displays.
-- There isn’t an integrated software solution to manage the core components of GRM - instead the end-to-end workflow requires various pieces of software, phone calls, emails and paperwork.
+- There isn’t an integrated software solution to manage the core components of GRM - instead the end-to-end workflow requires various pieces of software, phone calls, emails, and paperwork.
 - Current GRM solutions lack a centralized place for operators to view the most important information at-a-glance.
 - In current GRM solutions, when critical information is presented alongside less critical information, such as an event log, it is often not clearly distinguished, making it difficult to quickly identify high priority items.
 - Existing GRM solutions are not consistently designed or structured between systems, thus complicating training requirements and hindering transfer of learning.